OnkelTem/datamincer-starter/README.md

 $ composer run dm bundle info
 ```

-Generating all decks from all bundles:
+Run all units from all bundles:

 ```
-$ composer run dm deck generate
+$ composer run dm unit generate
 ```

-Generating all decks from a specific bundle:
+Filter by bundle:

 ```
-$ composer run dm deck generate -- --filter=<bundle>
+$ composer run dm unit generate -- --filter=<bundle>
 ```

-For instance, to generate deck from the bundle `01-colors`:
+For instance, to run unit from the bundle `01-colors`:

 ```
-$ composer run dm deck generate -- --filter=01-colors
+$ composer run dm unit generate -- --filter=01-colors
 ```

 ## Bundles

 ### Colors (01-colors)

-Simple deck with two fields: **color name** and its **hex code**.
+Simple unit with two fields: **color name** and its **hex code**.
-As a data source it uses locally stored CSV file with 140 CSS3 named colors.
+Data source is stored locally.
+It's a CSV file with 140 CSS3 named colors.

 Used plugins: